microsoft/presidio-research/presidio_evaluator/data_generator/README.md

 For a full example, see the [Generate Data Notebook](../../notebooks/1_Generate_data.ipynb).

-`PresidioSentenceFaker` provides a high level interface for using the full power of the `presidio_evaluator` package.
+`PresidioSentenceFaker` provides a high-level interface for using the full power of the `presidio_evaluator` package.
 Its results use the presidio PII entities, not the `Faker` entities.
 It is loaded by default with template strings, and the additional Presidio Entity Providers.